 To find out more about other services available check out our Mental Health Online Page

 There are also a range of independent agencies that provide counselling in the city, some of which will charge for their services.
-Details about the different volountary sector conselling services in Leeds can be found by clicking here
+Details about the different volountary sector conselling services in Leeds can be found by here

 You can find information about over 1500 businesses and organisations that can support you to live independently on the Leeds Directory